the practical kitchen

 using a tapered rolling pin to roll one of the dough rectangles long and narrow.

-Roll each piece of dough into a long rectangle — keeping them at least an inch or two less wide than the length of the loaf pan.
+Roll each piece of dough into a long rectangle.
+Keep them at least an inch less wide than the length of the loaf pan.

 two long narrow rectangles of dough lie side by side. a hand uses a small spray bottle to spray the left piece of dough with water.

-Generously spray one of the dough rectangles with water.
-This will help the cinnamon sugar mixture stick to the dough.
+Generously spray one of the dough rectangles with water to help the cinnamon sugar stick to the dough.

 a hand uses the back of a spoon to spread a generous layer of cinnamon sugar on the left piece of dough, leaving a clean border around the edges.